defiwrapper/defiwrapper/packages/defi-sdk/src/query/networks/README.md

     > Note: Use google to find your network's RPC address, and add it in the node field

-    To have a throgh test, you should add the tokens from other protocols in that same network.
+    To have a thorough test, you should add the tokens from other protocols in that same network.
 For example, a few steps above we've added two protocols that already had [adapters](../../../recipes/adapters/) (Sushiswap and Curve.fi, which both are in Avalanche Network)

 ## To test your integration run these commands